synesthesia/site2019/content/home/experience.md

   company_url = "https://www.isha.co.uk/"
   location = "London"
   date_start = "2011-09-01"
-  date_end = ""
+  date_end = "2019-11-06"
   description = """
-  As a non-executive Member of the association I serve on the Board, setting the strategic direction of the Association, approving budgets and treasury provision, monitoring performance and ensuring adherence to standards.
+  As a non-executive Member of the association I served on the Board, setting the strategic direction of the Association, approving budgets and treasury provision, monitoring performance and ensuring adherence to standards.
   """

 #[[experience]]